acushma7/REU-Report/meeting.md

 - should I use I or we or leave out all pronouns

 - Is it also the case that the product and sum set can not both be big?

+- I only made it through SzT in pres.
+What do I do?